cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   - Nm: The output size of the `MAC()` function in bytes.

 - Hash Function:
-  - Hash(msg): Apply a cryptographic hash function to input `msg`, producing an fixed-length digest of size `Nh` bytes.
+  - Hash(msg): Apply a cryptographic hash function to input `msg`, producing a fixed-length digest of size `Nh` bytes.
   - Nh: The output size of the `Hash()` function in bytes.